-Federal Pell Grant This grant is the foundation of all federal aid programs.
+- Federal Pell Grant This grant is the foundation of all federal aid programs.
 It is money provided to help undergraduate students pay for their education beyond high school.
 The amount of money the student can receive through this program will depend upon the program funding for the year, the information the student provides on the application, and whether the student is enrolled full-time or part-time.
 The student must be enrolled for at least three credit hours in a program of six months in length or longer.
-The student is eligible for this grant until a first bachelor's degree is earned.

-- Federal Supplemental Educational Opportunity Grant (SEOG) This is a federal grant for undergraduate students who have completed high school and have a financial need.
-The minimum amount a student may receive is \$100 per year and the maximum is \$4,000. - Naugatuck Valley Grant Connecticut law provides for a waiver of tuition at each of the state colleges of 15 percent of the tuition and fees collected from students enrolled in any given semester.
-Dependent students whose parental contribution is less or independent students whose own contribution is less than one-half of the student's school expenses for the whole semester may be eligible. - Loans - · These funds must be repaid. - Federal Direct Stafford Loan Program This program provides low interest loans to students seeking assistance in financing their education.
+The student is eligible for this grant until a first bachelor's degree is earned. - Federal Supplemental Educational Opportunity Grant (SEOG) This is a federal grant for undergraduate students who have completed high school and have a financial need. - Naugatuck Valley Grant This program provides grants in varying amounts to students demonstrating financial need.
+Eligibility requires that a student be a Connecticut resident. - Loans These funds must be repaid and approval of these loans is not automatic. - Federal Direct Stafford Loan Program This program provides low interest loans to students seeking assistance in financing their education.
 The loans are administered through the Federal government.
 The interest rate is variable and may change every July 1, but many never exceed 8.25%.
-These loans are available to students who are enrolled at least halftime and maintain satisfactory academic progress.
+These loans are available to students who are enrolled at least half-time and maintain satisfactory academic progress.
 The loan must be used for reasonable educational expenses. - There are two types of loans.
 A subsidized Stafford Loan is awarded on the basis of financial need.
 You will not be charged interest before you go into repayment or during authorized deferment periods.
 An unsubsidized Stafford Loan is not awarded on the basis of need.
-You will be charged interest from the time the loan is disbursed until it is paid in full. - The maximum grace period before payment becomes due is six months after graduation or withdrawal from school.
-For loans first disbursed on July 1, 2011 ad before July 1, 2012, the interest rate is 3.4% - Federal Direct Plus Loans Federal Plus Loans are for parents to borrow.
+You will be charged interest from the time the loan is disbursed until it is paid in full. - The maximum grace period before payment becomes due is six months after graduation or withdrawal from school. - Federal Direct Plus Loans Federal Plus Loans are for parents to borrow.
 This type of loan enables parents with a good credit history to borrow to pay for the education expenses for each of their dependent undergraduate children who are enrolled at least half-time and maintain good academic satisfactory progress.

-Federal Work-Study Program
+• Federal Work-Study Program

-The Federal College Work-Study Program (FWS) is part of the "Financial Aid Package" which provides jobs for undergraduate students who need help earning funds for some of their educational expenses.
+• The Federal College Work-Study Program (FWS) is part of the "Financial Aid Package" which provides jobs for undergraduate students who need help earning funds for some of their educational expenses.
 Awards vary according to financial need and the availability of funds.
 Generally, a student will work 10 to 20 hours weekly at the prevailing rate.
-Students must be enrolled at least part-time (six credits).
+Students must be enrolled at least part-time (six credits) and be making satisfactory academic progress.